-FIFO refers to a means of determining the cost of goods sold during the period, We will see, however, that when applying the FIFO method the cost of the ending inventory is determined first, after which the cost of the goods sold is easily derived.
+FIFO refers to a means of determining the cost of goods sold during the period.
+We will see, however, that when applying the FIFO method, the cost of the ending inventory is determined first, after which the cost of the goods sold is easily derived.

-The 50 items remaining from the September 27 purchase, as well as the units from prior purchases and the beginning inventory, are assumed to have been sold.
+The 50 items remaining from the 27 September purchase, as well as the units from prior purchases and the beginning inventory, are assumed to have been sold.
 However, we could directly calculate the cost of goods sold as follows:

 The inventory can be brought forward as 600 units at a cost of $2,785.
 The reason that we can merge these two layers is that under the FIFO method, these goods will be the first ones sold in the next year.

 For example, think of a large barrel of nails in a hardware store.
 As additional nails are added to the barrel, they are placed on top of the older nails, and when the nails are sold, the top nails are sold first.

 Under the LIFO method of pricing inventories, the cost attached to the last goods purchased is assumed to be the cost of the first goods sold.
 Therefore, the cost of the ending inventory consists of the cost of the items of the earliest purchases.

 As in the previous example, we could directly calculate the cost of the goods sold of $8,030 instead of deriving it by subtracting the ending inventory of $2,410 from the goods available for sale of $10,440.

-Under the average cost method, a weighted average cost per unit is calculated by dividing the total cost of the goods available for sale by the number of units available for sale, For the Cerf Company this calculation is:
+Under the average cost method, a weighted average cost per unit is calculated by dividing the total cost of the goods available for sale by the number of units available for sale.
+For the Cerf Company, this calculation is:

 This $4.35 cost per unit is applied to both the ending inventory and the goods available for sale and is as follows:

-For example, an automobile dealer has records of the exact cost of every car sold and every car remaining in inventory at the end of the year.
+For example, an automobile dealer may hold records of the exact cost of every car sold and every car remaining in the inventory at the end of the year.
 Other examples of such firms are furniture companies, antique stores, and coin and stamp dealers.